pdm-project/pdm/docs/docs/dependency.md

 There are two groups of dependencies: packages will be added to `project.dependencies` by default or `project.dev-dependencies` if `-d/--dev` option is passed to the `pdm add` command.

-PDM also allows extra dependency groups by providing `-s/--section <name>` option, and the dependencies will apear in `project.optional-dependencies.<name>` in the project file, respectively.
+PDM also allows extra dependency groups by providing `-s/--section <name>` option, and the dependencies will appear in `project.optional-dependencies.<name>` in the project file, respectively.

 After that, dependencies and sub-dependencies will be resolved properly and installed for you, you can view `pdm.lock` to see